 I hope your students enjoy these, and that they lead to interesting discussions both about how each dissection relates the area of a circle to its radius and circumference, and about the reasoning behind the dissection: What happened to the curvature of the circle’s edge?
 Can you really base a logical argument on increasing the number of sectors without limit?

-(Press the buttons below the sketch to look at one or another of the four models.
+(Press the buttons below the Web Sketchpad model to look at one or another of the four models.
 For the explosion, reassembling doesn’t always work after an explosion, so you may have to use the Refresh button in your browser.)